andreasphil/stargaze/README.md

   </a>
 </p>

-- View all your starred repositories at once
+- View your most recently starred repositories
-- Start typing anywhere to filter repository names, descriptions, authors, and languages
+- Start typing anywhere to filter all repositories by name, description, author, and language
 - Quickly access the repository, the website, or the author's GitHub profile
 - No tracking and only requires reading permissions to your account